bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-6-input-files.rst

     //  words = {"A", "quick", "brown", "fox", "jumps"}
     String[] words = sentence.split(" ");

 Here is an example of how to use the split method to split a line of data with commas separating the fields from the Pokemon csv file into identifiable chunks of data.
 The first line of headers in the file indicates that the 0th element of the data array is the Pokemon's number, element 1 is the name, etc. We only need to save the data that we want to use.
 In this case, we want to save the name, type1, speed, and imageFile.
-If we want to do math with the speed, we can convert it to an int using the ``Integer.parseInt`` method that will be described in the next lesson.
+If we want to do math or comparisons with the speed, we can convert it to an int using the ``Integer.parseInt`` method that will be described in the next lesson.

 .. code-block:: java